Tadasu no Mori: Climate

 As the Kyoto Basin sits at a warm temperate zone of Japan, broad-leaf coniferous forests commonly develop in this region.
 During winter months, however, Tadasu No Mori, located at the northern most border of the Kyoto Basin, becomes far colder at night, making conditions unsuitable for the growth of conifers.
 Instead, broad-leaf deciduous forests grow strongly, particularly those of the Elm family.

 Trees

 Today, Tadasu No Mori is host to about mature 4,700 trees of diameter greater than 10 centimeters.
 In the near future, there will be about 600 trees within Tadasu No Mori between the ages of 200 and 600 years-old.
-In 1983, a survey of Tadasu No Mori's vegetation, led by a team from Kyoto University's Research Institute for Mathematical Sciences, found that 71.9% of the forest was Aphananthe oriental elm, 15.9% was of Japanese Zelkova, and many other species including Japanese hackberry, oak, camellia, nanami, laurel, and the Chinese windmill palm.
+In 1983, a survey of Tadasu No Mori's vegetation, led by a team from Kyoto University's Research Institute for Mathematical Sciences, found that 71.9% of the forest was Aphananthe aspera elm, 15.9% was of Japanese zelkova (keyaki), and many other species including Japanese hackberry (enoki), oak, camellia (tsubaki), purple holly (nanaminoki), laurel (aoki), and the Trachycarpus (shuro).